project-zot/project-zot.github.io/docs/articles/authn-authz.md

 ### Configuring access control

-User identity can be used as an authorization criterion for allowing actions on one or more repository paths.
+User identity/ group can be used as an authorization criterion for allowing actions on one or more repository paths.
 For specific users, you can choose to allow any combination of read, create, update, or delete actions on specific paths.

 When you define policies for specific repository paths, the paths can be specified explicitly or by using `glob` patterns with simple or recursive wildcards.
 When a repository path matches more than one path description, authorization is granted based on the policy of the longest (most specific) path matched.
 For example, if policies are defined for path descriptions `**` and `repos2/repo,` the `repos2/repo` path will match both `**` and `repos2/repo` descriptions.
 In this case, the `repos2/repo` policy will be applied because it is longer.